muchhalsagar88/docker/README.md

 docker run -it --link redis_ambassador_client:redis --name client_cli relateiq/redis-cli
 ```

+### Note
-Note: The `client_cli` container cannot be started using docker-compose since the connection environment variable required while initializing the `redis_ambassador_client` container is not set until the command finishes executing.
+- The `client_cli` container cannot be started using docker-compose since the connection environment variable required while initializing the `redis_ambassador_client` container is not set until the command finishes executing.
 Hence, the cli container is started manually.
+- The DNS name or the IP of the redis server VM needs to be updated in the [YAML file](task2/client/docker-compose.yml)